pshihn/byproxy/README.md

 # ByProxy

-ByProxy allows the client to access the object/module on the server as if it was a local object with an API.
+ByProxy allows the client to access an object or module on the server as if it was a local object with an API.

 For example, a *calculator* server: